DanielaLopezB/Backend/README.md

 cd to the folder /LearningMiner-Backend.

-Create a virtual environment: On Linux/Unix run python3 -m venv venv On Windows run python -m venv venv
+Create a virtual environment: On Linux/Unix run python3 -m venv venv

 Activate the virtual environment created: On Linux/Unix run source venv/bin/activate